Visualizing Mediation Micro-Skills

 Mediator: Christopher Moore

-Conflict context: One year ago, a foreign Mining Company was given permission to start an excavation in a region rich in resources.
-The authorisation was granted by the state in the hopes of raising money for the country.
-This happened without the consent of the local indigenous community, who was afraid that their traditional rights to the use of the land will be ignored.
-The locals also demand employment opportunities at the mine, as the mining company has mainly brought in foreign employees to work at the site.
+Conflict context: One year ago, a foreign mining company was given permission by the state to start an excavation in a region rich in resources.
+This happened without the consent of the local community, who was afraid that their traditional rights to the use of the land will be ignored.
+Worried about all profits going abroad, the community also demanded employment opportunities at the mine.
 While the local communities held a march against the company, protesters clashed with the police and one protester was killed by a tear-gas grenade, heightening tensions.
-Efforts by the government to facilitate a dialogue between the Company and the Community failed and the state has therefore turned to the help of a professional mediator.
+Efforts by the government to facilitate a dialogue between the company and the community failed and the state has therefore turned to the help of a professional mediator.

 JavaScript has been disabled in your browser